 Evictions in Nebraska are public record, which means they can be accessed by anyone.

-In addition to third-party software that collects the information you need, the state’s Judicial Court Directory provides an on-demand record requesting system that landlords can use to find the information themselves
+In addition to third-party software that collects the information a landlord may need, the state’s Judicial Court Directory, also known as “JUSTICE” provides an on-demand record requesting system that landlords can use to find the information themselves.
+The JUSTICE system allows the public to view 93 of Nebraska’s county and district court cases.

 NOTE: A Nebraska.gov subscription is required to view online court records.
 Subscribers view case details at a rate of $1 per individual case detail.
 If you opt for a one-time search, the search service runs a $15 fee, regardless of results, but case details are viewable at no extra charge.